graninas/Hydra/README.md

 - Separation of Business Logic, Runtime and Implementation
 - Convenient and simple to use eDSLs for Business Logic
 - Layered structure of business application: State, Domain, Business Logic

-This project demonstrates the principles of Software Design and Architecture in pure Functional Programming.